DevOps-MBSE/AaC/docs/source/project_documentation/dev_guide/dev_guide_index.md

 ## VSCode Workspaces

-Because this repository houses both a Python and TypeScript project, we're using [VSCode Workspaces](https://code.visualstudio.com/docs/editor/workspaces) to separate and present two different projects and experiences.
-When you first open the project in VSCode, you will see the entirety of it, however, if you open say the Python workspace then the VSCode instance will reload and now the visible files, IDE configuration, and the configured tasks will now pertain only to the Python package.
-The same is true for the vscode_extension workspace and its TypeScript configuration.
+Historically this repository has housed various sub project,  but have since refactored into a multi-repo structure with only the main AaC capability in the main repository.
+As such we'd previously setup [VSCode Workspaces](https://code.visualstudio.com/docs/editor/workspaces) to separate projects and experiences.
+We opted to keep the python project in place during the refactor.
+When you first open the project in VSCode, you will see the entirety of it, however, if you open the Python workspace then the VSCode instance will reload and now the visible files, IDE configuration, and the configured tasks will now pertain only to the Python package.
+We'll maintain this flexibility for now in case we discover a need for another project within the repository.

 You can open a workspace in VSCode by: